+ Event Details

 The Trunk/Fireweed roundabout is another area of increased caution.
 We all know there are still some folks out there who just don't understand them!
 Keep your eyes open and pay attention.
-We will also have flaggers here to assist.
 Our course should avoid the majority of traffic since runners in the 10k and half marathon will take the offshoot onto Fireweed and avoid the Anchorage bound traffic.

 Always stay on sidewalks and paths where available.
-If someone in an orange or yellow safety vest gives you instructions they are likely with the race and should be followed.
+If someone in a yellow safety vest gives you instructions they are likely with the race and should be followed.

 Lastly: moose and the potentially angry swan.
 Moose have the right of way.
 Don't taunt them.
 Just calmly move away and let them do their moose things.
 Expectant mothers *should not* have moved onto the Flats yet, but they ARE about a month away from delivery so could very well be hanging in the area.
 There are also a lot of swans in the marshes and streams here.
 While I've never personally heard of a mid-race swan attack, I know stranger things have happened.
 They're large birds.
 Any of us who were chased by geese as children know they can do some damage.
 Give them space and don't taunt them either.

 Can my dog run with me?

 Sorry, but no. Love the doggos and will eventually come up with a way to get some races in that they can partake in as well....but for now, no. Please don't test us on this one.
 Remember, your registration is non-refundable and it'd be a bummer to get pulled from the start line or excluded from results over this.
 We WILL ask you to step away from the start if you show up to run with your furry friend.